oracle-livelabs/oci/apps-cloud-adventure-cio/05-s2s-sqm/sqm.md

 ## Introduction

 This is a fresh and unique way to offer you a chance for hands-on experience of highly differentiated and specifically curated content of numerous vignettes that are typically encountered in accounting and finance.
-We hope you will enjoy today’s adventure exploring a complete and unified solution for the office of the CIO.
+We hope you will enjoy today’s adventure exploring a complete and unified solution for the office of the CFO.

 As you follow along, do not forget to answer the Adventure Check Point questions!